jzhoubu/HLP/model-card.md

 - **NQ/Trivia/WebQ**
   - Source of [train/dev/test/corpus]: the [DPR](https://github.com/facebookresearch/DPR) repository. <br>
-  - Modification: For each sample, we only keep the top1 positive ctx and remove all negatvies.
+  - Note: For each sample, we only keep the top1 positive ctx and remove all negatvies.

 - **HotpotQA** (full wiki)
   - Source of [train/dev/corpus]: [HotpotQA Homepage](https://hotpotqa.github.io/).  <br>
-  - Modification: We use the negatives provided by [Path Retriever](https://github.com/AkariAsai/learning_to_retrieve_reasoning_paths) (Akari Asai et al. 2020).
+  - Note: We use the negatives provided by [Path Retriever](https://github.com/AkariAsai/learning_to_retrieve_reasoning_paths) (Akari Asai et al. 2020).

 - **MS MARCO** (document ranking)